peleiden/rl-rubiks/README.md

 ```
 pip install -r rlrequirements.txt
 ```
-There are also some optional dependencies: `GitPython` for saving commits in logs and `networkx` and `imageio` for visualizing values of initial states over time when running with `--analysis=True`.
+There are also some optional dependencies: `GitPython` for saving commits in logs and `networkx` and `imageio` for visualizing values of initial states over time when running with `--analysis True`.

 3) (Only needed if you get `ImportError`) For the modules to work, you *might* need to add the main repo folder to your PYTHONPATH.